susanyang17/doc/dev-ref/Control_Components.md

 ## Preloaded Column / Row Size

-In order to speed up rendering cells, keikai spreadsheet caches a range of cell data at client-side to avoid getting data from the server-side when scrolling.
+In order to speed up rendering cells, Keikai spreadsheet caches a range of cell data at client-side to avoid getting data from the server-side when scrolling.
 You can adjust this range by `preloadColumnSize` (default:
 40) and `preloadRowSize` (default: 60) like: